josiah-mbao/APT_smart_housing/README.md

-APT2080 Group Project: Smart Housing

-We are working on a desktop application that will allow students to book rooms for short-term stays, close to campus.
--
--
--
+Smart Homes

+Overview
+Smart Homes is a desktop application designed to simplify the process of booking short-term accommodations near campus.
+Originally conceptualized during a group project, this app provides students with a seamless way to find and reserve rooms close to their university.
+Built with C#, Smart Homes is tailored to meet the specific needs of students seeking convenient, temporary housing solutions.

 Team members:
 Hannah
 John